 Increased stress can often have many other negative side effects on a person’s physical and mental health.
 This can sometimes lead to:

 No matter how great a company is, if an employee has a bad experience within their team, they will associate that negative experience with the entire company.
-They may also take increased sickness absence compared to happier, healthier employees.
+They may also take increased sickness absences compared to happier, healthier employees.

-That means that they will be less likely to speak positively about the company, will not recommend its products or services to their friends, and they will not recommend it as a good place to work.
-Additionally, they will be less likely to engage in company initiatives, and they will not see themselves as being a part of the organization.
+That means that they will be less likely to speak positively about the company, will not recommend its products or services to their friends, and will not recommend it as a good place to work.
+In short, they will tell everyone around them what toxic work environment it is.

 Is micromanaging bad for employers as well?
 Absolutely.
 Here’s how: